cloudmesh/technologies/chapters/tech/twister.md

 very flexible.
 It reads data from the local disk and handles the intermediate data in the distributed memory of the worker node [@www-backstopmediatwister].

-The "config" phase introduced by Twister loads any static data that is required for both map.
+The *config* phase introduced by Twister loads any static data that is required for both map.
 For running a Map/Reduce task, loading static data for once is also helpful.
 The messaging infrastructure responsible for data transfer is called a broker network.To add heavy computational weight, Twister uses a Fat